-Recessions are a natural part of the economic cycle, and although difficult, they often aren’t as bad as many originally fear.
+Recessions are a natural part of the economic cycle, and although difficult, they often aren’t as bad as many originally feared.

-Nevertheless, this doesn’t mean people aren’t justified in having a very real sense of worry that any recession — mild or severe — will have a major impact on people’s finances.
+Nevertheless, this doesn’t mean people aren’t justified in being worried that any recession, whether it's mild or severe, will have a major impact on their finances.

 Here, we share our top six tips to help you prepare your finances for a recession.

-With household bills on the rise and the risk of recession making the risk of redundancy higher, it’s sensible — if you’re able — to save enough money to cover 3–6 months’ worth of expenses.
+With high household bills and a recession making the risk of redundancy more likely, it’s sensible, if you’re able, to save enough money to cover three to six months’ worth of expenses.

-This will give you the peace of mind that you can withstand any financial bad weather without having to take on additional debts or fall behind with bills.
+This will give you the peace of mind that you can withstand any financial shocks without having to take on additional debts or fall behind with bills.

 If you’re not able to pay down your debts, see if you can reduce the amount of interest you’re paying.
-A credit card balance transfer, for example, can allow you to move to a lower interest rate.
+A balance transfer credit card, for example, may offer a 0% interest period so you can clear your debt.

-Previous recessions have taught us that spending on essential goods — such as prescription medication or toilet roll — rarely drops during a recession, so the companies that provide these items can prove a wise investment option.
+Previous recessions have taught us that spending on essential goods, such as prescription medications, rarely drops during a recession, so the companies that provide these items can prove a wise investment option.

 If you are considering investing more generally, make sure to invest for the longer term.